 By default Voyage uses vyg.mobi for all links in messages.
 This minimizes character count for messages and enables Voyage to track clicks and other conversion events.
 Voyage must own and control the domain in order to operate our link shortening platform.
-Voyage can transfer the domain at the end of your contract, and pass along related fees.
+If you do set up a custom short URL domain, Voyage can transfer the domain at the end of your contract, and pass along related fees.

 What types of SMS messages am I billed for?